-Figure 81.
-Master SPI Interface for External Pace Detection Purposes available on MSDO on the falling edge of MSCLK.
-MSCLK idles high when \overline{MCS} is deasserted.
+Figure 78.
+Master SPI Interface for External Pace Detection Purposes frame with the data available on MSDO on the falling edge of MSCLK.
+MSCLK idles high when $\overline{\text{MCS}}$ is deasserted.

-The data format of the frame starts with a header word and five ECG data-words, as shown in Table 25, and completes with the same CRC word as documented in Table 24 for the 128 kHz rate.
+The data format of the frame starts with a header word, three ECG data-words, two words filled with zeros and completes with the same CRC word as documented in Table 24 for the 128 kHz rate.
 All words are 16 bits.
-MSCLK runs at approximately 20 MHz and $\overline{\text{MCS}}$ is asserted for the entire frame with the data
+MSCLK runs at approximately 20 MHz and the $\overline{\text{MCS}}$ function is asserted for the entire

 The data format for this interface is fixed and not influenced by the FRMCTL register settings.
-All seven words are output, even if the individual channels are not enabled.
+All six words are output, even if the individual channels are not enabled.

-The header word consists of four bits of all 1s followed by a 12-bit sequence counter.
+The header word consists of four bits of all 1s followed by a 12bit sequence counter.
 This sequence counter increments after every frame is sent, thereby allowing the user to tell if any frames have been missed and how many.